cimt-ag/data_vault_pipelinedescription/documentation/Reference_and_usage_of_dvpi_syntax.md

 - OSD + target: Incoming data is parsed into an "operational data store" (might be in memory only), hashes are calculated on the fly during the load into a target table
 - target only: Incoming data is parsed and hashed for every target table on the fly

-Please keep in mind, that the guideline describes, what should be used from the DVPI and how to get it.
+This guideline describes, what should be used from the DVPI and how to get it.
-It is by no means a recepie for the finally executed loading code.
+It is by no means a recipe for the finally executed loading code.
 At least before execution a code generator should create the case and platforn specific instructions (e.g. SQL Statements) that can be executed efficiently.

 ### deploy target database tables
 To deploy the target database tables, a ddl sql with the create statement must be generated somehow.
-The necessary information, to generate the ddl can be found in the DVPI as follows:
+The necessary information to generate the ddl can be found in the DVPI as follows:
 - iterate over the tables[] list
 - inside a table list entry you find
     - schema and table name
-    - table stereotype (hub,lnk,sat,ref)
+    - table stereotype (hub,lnk,sat,ref) <!-- are msat/dlnk etc. their own stereotype? -->
 	- iterate over the columns[] list containing
 	    - column name, type
-		- indication of not null contratins
+		- indication of not null contraints
-		- column class, can be used to identify specific columns (e.g. Business keys) that are interesting for indexes or primary key constrainst depending on the table stereotype
+		- column class, can be used to identify specific columns (e.g. Business keys) that are interesting for indexes or primary key constraints depending on the table stereotype

-Should your loading pattern involve **stage tables** you also need to retreive the stage table structures as follows
+Should your loading pattern involve **stage tables** you also need to retrieve the stage table structures as follows
 - iterate over the "parse_sets[]" list
-- insinde a parse set entry you find
+- inside a parse set entry you find
 	- stage_properties [] list, containing stage table schema and name for every storage component involved
 	- stage_columns [] list with
 	    - stage column name and type